 If you’re interested in preventing hair loss, I strongly recommend tracking your diet for a short time period and making sure that you’re consuming enough of all 3 of those nutrients.

-If you lack any of them, find a way to get more.
+If you find that you may have a nutritional deficiency in any of them, find a way to get more.

-Ideally, you do this by adding foods rich in the nutrient to your diet, but supplementing is also a valid option.
+Ideally, you do this by adding foods rich in the nutrient to your diet, but getting an omega 3 or iron supplement is also a valid option.